 More info on Disco 2 "three-amigos": It literally means the ABS, Traction Control, and Hill Decent warning lights all come on at the same time, sometimes followed by the red "brake" light.
 This only happens when a fault occurs which is common to all three systems.
 Wet Modulator Shuttle Valve Switches (SVS) and cracked internal solder joints are the common causes, followed by Wheel Speed Sensor failures..

 One of the Usual Suspects (a Rover mail-order vendor) is flogging just the switches claiming a "99% success rate" at repairing the three warning lamps.
 That is fake news.
 Inside the modulator there are two other major causes of the three warning lights which will not be addressed by installing new switches: For this reason we now include detailed step-by-step explanation and photos of ...

 - bypassing the critical circuit board faults in a professional way

 For the latter item, an ugly external overlay can be made alternatively, or the whole solenoid block can be replaced (Land Rover SWO500040, per TSB LTB00060), as many are doing, but the brake fluid leaks are STILL not addressed by those repairs.

 Shuttle valve seals begin to leak brake fluid at around 70k miles, regardless.
-No magic -- just a reality -- and the juice falls into the switches.
-We suggest changing the seals at the 60k and 120k Services.
-When the modulator is removed for service, always test the switches and modulator board for continuity too, and repair as necessary.
-But remember, this FW66 kit is for trouble codes (11,6; 11,4) or brake fluid loss.
-If changing only the seals, and the switches are still good, you will not need this whole kit, just get the seal and clip kit alone.
+No magic -- just a reality -- and the juice falls downward, which is into the switches.
+We suggest changing the seals at the 60k,120k, 180k Services.
+This FW66 Complete Kit is for trouble codes (11,6; 11,4) for SVS.
+If changing only the seals, and there are no DTCs (diagnostic trouble codes), you will not need this complete kit, just get the seal and upgraded clip kit alone.

-Australia customers, please email with your address for correct carriage cost: this website estimator will be excessive every time.
+International (especially Australia it seems) customers, please email with your address for correct carriage cost: this website estimator will be unavailable to you, or excessive every time.